Cattic97/AntiCrystalPVP/README.md

 ## Anti Ender Crystal PVP Plugin
-This plugin is designed to prevent players from using ender crystals to attack other players.
-Players will still be knocked back & you can still place ender crystals, but no damage is done to players by ender crystals.
+This plugin is designed to prevent players from using ender crystals or respawn anchors to attack other players.
+Players will still be knocked back & you can still place ender crystals, but no damage is done to players by ender crystals or respawn anchors.

 ### Config
 ```yaml